gr33k01/Active-Dialogue/README.md

 # Active-Dialogue

-A simple, modular script for launching and cycling though modal content windows
+A simple, modular script for launching and cycling though modal content windows.

 ## Requirements